miguelric/Kmeans-SCH-Clustering/README.md

-# kmeansClusterSCH
+# K-means SCH Clustering

 ## General Info
 This project allowed clustering of universities across Texas based off of their semester credit hours organized by discipine and level.
+Clustering based off of the Kmeans algorithm.

 ## Technologies